kordianw/KW-Guides/cloud-comparison-guide.md

 No Free Tier, but $50 credit for 60 days
 - Credit goes up to $100 for 60 days when using a YouTube influencer link

-- VMs start from $5/month
+- VMs start from $5/month (for 1CPU/1GB RAM/SSD)
-- Nearest DC is in Newark, NJ
+- US-EAST: Nearest DC is in Newark, NJ

 ### Digital Ocean

 No Free Tier, but $100 credit for 60 days

-- VMs start from $4/month
+- VMs start from $4/month (for 1CPU/512MB RAM/SSD)
-- Nearest DC is in New York City, NY
+- US-EAST: Nearest DC is in New York City, NY

 ## Cloud Shell Comparison: